kvafy/web-watchdog/README.md

 Open http://localhost:8080 in your browser.

-Alternatively, you can install web-watchdog as a _systemd_ service.
+Alternatively, you can install web-watchdog as a _System V_ service.
 See the instructions in `scripts/web-watchdog`.

 ## Configuration